Get a demo of Culture Amp

 How does Finance DACH compare?

-People in Finance DACH were much more positive than average regarding Teamwork & Ownership, Inclusion, and Growth.
+People in Finance DACH were much more positive than average regarding Innovation, Teamwork & Ownership, and Inclusion.

-On the lower side, people in Finance DACH had much lower favorable scores than average in Action, Company Performance, and Social Connection.
+On the lower side, people in Finance DACH had much lower favorable scores than average in Action, Company Performance, and Voice.

-The highest scoring question for Finance DACH had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+2% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Finance DACH had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+1% compared to overall) while they were generally most positive about Growth.

-People in Finance DACH were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 15% of people disagreeing (+2% above average).
+People in Finance DACH were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 31% of people disagreeing (+8% above average).

 How long do people stay?